Find Affordable College Courses

 Check out the history bachelor's degree programs at these schools if you want to attend one of the most popular in North Carolina.

 Our 2023 rankings named University of North Carolina at Chapel Hill the most popular school in North Carolina for history students working on their bachelor’s degree.
-UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.
+UNC Chapel Hill is a very large public school located in the city of Chapel Hill.

 About 42% of the students majoring in history at the school are women while 58% are male.